KoolTheba/100_katas_workout/README.md

 Solving quick programming problems helps delving into your favorite programming language and get to know its artifacts, and build your knowledge foundations!
 It's also a great approach to algorithms.

-But, you know, it's just my experience as a SWE and mentor!
+But, you know, it's just my short experience as a SWE and mentor!
 What you do, it's eventually up 2U! 🤓

+## Important! 👇
+🚸 This repo is a work in progress.
+I'll be continiously updating the repo with new katas and the readme file with more links and interesting stuff.

+🙏 Thanks for passing by!
+This is a well intentioned repository that exposes my logic skills.

+📛  Please do not come over to show-off your greatness and you magnificent skills trying to stain other's work. 👉 Your kind feedback is highly appreciate it!